HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 )
 }}

 It's promising to note that in 2022, 83% of mobile websites included a lang attribute, and two years later it is at 86%.
 However, since this is a Level A conformance issue under WCAG, there is still room for improvement.
 To meet this criterion, the lang attribute should be added to the `<html>` tag with a recognized <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/act/rules/bf051a/#known-primary-language-tag">primary language tag</a>.
-This global attribute can also be applied to other tags if the page contains multiple languages.
 Properly defining the language is crucial.
 Sometimes, when a template is copied to create a new website, discrepancies can arise between the language of the content and the language attribute (lang="en") in the code.

 Also, keep in mind that there is the page language, but pages often contain multiple languages within them.
+The lang attribute can also be applied to other tags if the page contains multiple languages.
 The W3C has good documentation on <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/language-of-parts.html">how to address the Language of Parts</a>.

 ### User preference

 Modern CSS includes <a hreflang="en" href="https://www.w3.org/TR/mediaqueries-5">Level 5 Media Queries</a>, which include <a hreflang="en" href="https://12daysofweb.dev/2021/preference-queries/">User Preference Media Queries</a>.
 User Preference Media Queries enhance accessibility by allowing users to select configurations that work for them.
-Choices like color schemes or contrast modes that suit individual preferences, such as dark mode.
+This includes choices like color schemes or contrast modes that suit individual preferences, such as dark mode.
 Users can also choose to minimize animations on a page, which is beneficial for users with vestibular disorders.

 {{ figure_markup(
   image="userpreference-media-queries.png",